DavidBenko/gateway/README.md

     make run

-This runs a Gateway instance using the configuration specified in `test/gateway.conf`, and the data stored in `test/node`.
-To clear data between runs, delete `test/node/log`.
+This runs a Gateway instance using the configuration specified in `test/gateway.conf`, and sample proxy code stored in `test/examples`.

 ### Static Assets